FREQUENTLY ASKED QUESTIONS

 Q. Doesn't this cost a lot to run?

 A. You bet!
-It consumes about 80 AMPS that typically adds about $125 a week to our electric bill.
+It consumes about 90 AMPS that typically adds about $125 a week to our electric bill.
 In the year 2000 during the energy crisis in CA, we were fortunate to live in Burbank - a city with its own power generation equipment.
 While much of California was in a power crisis, those cities with their own power generation equipment were largely unaffected.
 We were able to run the display as planned.

 Q. Do you work for Disney?

 A. Ha ha - we get asked that all of the time!
-No, none of us work in the graphic's field.
-It is just that we have a number of talented individuals in our family and combine those talents to create this unique display.
+No, none of us work in the entertainment field.
+It is just that we have a number of talented individuals in our family and we combine those talents to create this unique display.
 For example, one of my sons will come up with a creative idea of what would be cute to add to the display.
 My task is to come up with the electronic and mechanical design to make it work.
 All of our family members contribute to the success of our annual display.

 Q. How long do you leave it up?